News

 Current and past Board Members have a variety of experience and skills.
 Many are parents, teachers or staff of Arlington schools.
 Others are scientists, marketing professionals, real estate agents/builders or consultants.
 We need a variety of experiences to challenge our organization to improve and grow.

-If you are willing to help Arlington children and the Outdoor Lab (or know someone who might) please contact the AOEA President to learn more about our Board of Directors at [email protected].
-We elect a slate of Directors at our annual meeting in April/May, but have openings year round.
+If you are willing to help Arlington children and the Outdoor Lab (or know someone who might) please contact us to learn more about our Board of Directors at [email protected].
+We elect a slate of Directors at our annual meeting in April/May, but have openings year-round.

 If you’d like to volunteer to help the Outdoor Lab in other ways learn more HERE.